smFRET

 Protein Folding and Conformational Dynamics

-smFRET tracks how individual protein molecules fold and unfold.
+smFRET tracks the folding and unfolding of individual protein molecules.
 It distinguishes intermediate states, folding pathways, and misfolded species that are invisible in ensemble studies.
+Some recent examples include:

 Enzyme Mechanisms and Catalysis

-By attaching FRET dyes near the active site, smFRET can reveal conformational cycles that enzymes undergo during catalysis.
+By attaching a FRET dye pair near active sites, smFRET can reveal conformational cycles and dynamics that enzymes undergo during catalysis.

 Nucleic Acid Structure and Folding